• Home

 Introduction

-Scientific Commitee of the Group of Exotic Animal Medicine of Spanish Association of Small Animal Veterinarians (AVEPA).
-Chief Veterinarian in projects with herpetological fauna: Native Tortoises Catalonia (1999 - today); Giant lizards Canary Islands (2000-today), Control invasive turtles Catalonia (2006-today), Rewild giant tortoises Mauritius Islands (2012-today), ECTOPYR Climatic change & Pirinean Herps (2016- 2020), Emerging diseases in Amphibians from Catalonia (2016- today).
+Scientific Commitee in Group of Exotic Animal Medicine of Spanish Association of Small Animal Veterinarians (AVEPA).
+Chief Veterinarian in projects with herpetological fauna: Native Tortoises Catalonia (1999 - ongoing); Giant lizards Canary Islands (2000-ongoing), Control invasive turtles Catalonia (2006-ongoing), Rewild giant tortoises Mauritius Islands (2012-ongoing), ECTOPYR Climatic change & Pirinean Herps (2016- 2020), Coordinator Emerging Diseases Amphibians in Catalonia (2016- ongoing).

 Education